The year is 2054.

 During the launch phase

-Here’s a few best practices to make sure your launch is fruitful.
+Here are a few best practices to make sure your SaaS product launch is successful.

 Build networks and audiences